The Sigma-8 Tension is a Drag: Introduction

 There are two features in the measurements that highly restrict potential solutions to this tension.
-First, the expansion history of the Universe is tightly constrained to follow the predictions of $\Lambda$CDM~\cite{Planck:2018vyg,Brout:2022vxf}, so that background quantities such as $\Omega_{\rm m}$ cannot be modified to resolve the tension.
+First, the expansion history of the Universe is tightly constrained to follow the predictions of $\Lambda$CDM~\cite{Planck:2018vyg,Brout:2022vxf,Bernal:2016gxb,Poulin:2018zxs,Bernal:2021yli}, so that background quantities such as $\Omega_{\rm m}$ cannot be modified to resolve the tension (see Refs.~\cite{Colgain:2022rxy,Colgain:2022nlb} for an alternative view).
 Rather, a solution must decrease the clustering amplitude $\sigma_8$ \cite{Heymans:2020gsg,Schoneberg:2021qvd, Amon:2022azi}.
 Secondly, the auto power spectrum of the CMB lensing, the support kernel of which spans in redshift from today to recombination (with a very wide peak at $z\sim 1-2$), favors high values of $S_8$, compatible with those from the primary CMB anisotropies.
+This is also supported by eBOSS quasars data at high redshift $z\sim 1.5$, that is statistically compatible with \Planck\ \cite{Neveux:2020voa,Simon:2022csv}.

-These findings indicate that any physics beyond $\Lambda$CDM that may reconcile these measurements must be limited to the perturbation level, leaving the background evolution untouched, and must be effective at $z\lesssim 1$.
+These findings indicate that any physics beyond $\Lambda$CDM that may reconcile these measurements must be limited to the perturbation level, leaving the background evolution untouched, and must be effective\footnote{ Another avenue invokes modification restricted to small-scales ($k\gtrsim0.1$h/Mpc) where current CMB data lose support, that may be active already at early-times, e.g. \cite{Joseph:2022jsf,He:2023dbn,Rogers:2023ezo}.
+These models could be probed by Lyman-alpha data \cite{Armengaud:2017nkf,Irsic:2017yje} or more accurate CMB lensing measurements at small scales \cite{Hlozek:2017zzf}.
+Finally, we mention that it has been suggested that bayonic effects may be responsible for the low-$S_8$ estimates in cosmic shear data \cite{Amon:2022azi,Arico:2023ocu}.} at $z\lesssim 1$.
 Coincidentally, this period corresponds to the epoch at which dark energy (DE) starts to dominate over dark matter (DM) in the total energy content of the universe.
 This raises the question of whether the appearance of a new phenomenon at low-$z$ that leads to low-$\sigma_8$ measurement could be tied to the beginning of DE domination, in turn providing us with new insight on the famous ``cosmic coincidence'' problem (see e.g. Refs.~\cite{Griest:2002cu,Dodelson:2001fq,Kamionkowski:2014zda}).